Song Sparrow by Sally Stone, Audubon Photography Awards

 Master Birder Program

-Fall 2023 Master Birder Program
+Spring 2024 Master Birder Program

 Orientation and class sessions will be held virtually via Zoom webinars.
 Invitations will be sent to the email address you provide at registration.
 Field trips will meet on Saturday mornings at 8:00 AM (unless otherwise noted) and should conclude by 11:00 AM.
 Field trips are subject to change due to inclement weather and/or other unforeseen circumstances.

 Course content includes classification and identification of birds, birding apps and equipment, bird songs and calls, anatomy and physiology, bird ecology, bird behavior, flight and migration, and bird conservation.
-Upon graduation, Master Birders are encouraged to complete annual volunteer service for Georgia Audubon or their local Audubon chapter to receive added membership benefits such as early registration opportunities and discounted event fees.
+Upon graduation, Master Birders are encouraged to complete annual volunteer service for Birds Georgia or their local Audubon chapter to receive added membership benefits such as early registration opportunities and discounted event fees.

 Attendance in all classes and field trips is necessary to gain enough knowledge and experience to become a Master Birder.
 Anticipated conflicts can be discussed with individuals.
-After graduation, all Master Birders are available to each other and the Georgia Audubon staff via a Master Birder listserv which keeps everyone informed of volunteer opportunities and programs and events especially for Master Birders.
+After graduation, all Master Birders are available to each other and the Birds Georgia staff via a Master Birder listserv which keeps everyone informed of volunteer opportunities and programs and events especially for Master Birders.
 Master Birders are also invited to join the Master Birder Facebook page to stay in touch with fellow Master Birders.

 Please email Melanie Furr, Director of Education, if you have questions.